g-simmons/infovisfinal/report/report.md

 ### Task Division

 ​	Suhayb did SOMETHING SOMETHING TALK YOURSELF UP
 ​	Kiel did a version of the scatter plot and a sunburst plot that were not put into the final version.
 He implemented the color remapping palette.
-He also made minor asthetics improvements.
+He also made minor asthetics improvements and contributed heavily to this report.
 ​	Gabriel did SOMETHING SOMETHING TALK YOURSELF UP